Migfjim1/lightspectrum/README.md

 *All scripts have been test in R Version 2025.05.1+513 (2025.05.1+513)

 ## Data availability
-Data for this analysis can be found at: [ADD LINK]
+All data for these scripts can be found in the included Data folder.